zbsz/robotest/README.md

 }
 ```

+Checkout example app project for complete setup and some other tests, also using AndroidManifest and resources.

 ### Shared state
 All tests in  `RobolectricSuite` are executed within single Robolectric environment, this is different from how default JUnit test runner works.
 This means that Robolectric state is not reset between individual test runs withing single suite, any changes to static variables, databases or properties done in one test will be present when subsequent test runs.
 Use `BeforeAndAfter` to perform any necessary cleanup.
 This approach seems to better fit how ScalaTest tests are usually written, and allows us to full ScalaTest potential.